DiddiLeija/diddiparser2/docs/language/load_extension.rst

         if len(arg) > 0:
             show_warning("We don't want args here!")
         print("I don't need args, I can stand by myself!")

+Your file should have two requirements:

+#.
+A ``DIDDISCRIPT_FUNCTIONS`` variable, which is taken by
+   the parser to find the functions.
+#.
+Each function should have *one positional argument*.
+If
+   there are more or less arguments, the function won't be accessible by DiddiScript.

 Then, in the DiddiScript file, you can run: